The new face of seduction

 Avila is an ordinary man who has decided to make his living at the expense of other people.
-He leads a double life: on one hand a hitman and, on the other, a loving husband and dedicated father.
+He leads a double life: on one hand a loving husband and dedicated father and, on the other, a hitman.
 He is about to move up the organisation but this promotion will have a fatal impact on his family.

 Avila’s son has died.
 His wife is locked away in a mental hospital.
 His own life is under threat.
 Furthermore, a new detective, Erika, is shaking things up when finally Ávila is getting the business under control.

 Avila is now the Boss of Bosses, but the management of the organisation is getting more and more complex.
 The investigation on Erika’s death is the beginning of a startling trail of crime and corruption.

 SRI LANKA, THE DARK SIDE OF PARADISE [52’]